awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view.md

    This command returns the structure of the pipeline\.

 1. To view details about the current state of a pipeline, run the [get\-pipeline\-state](http://docs.aws.amazon.com/cli/latest/reference/codepipeline/get-pipeline-state.html) command, specifying the unique name of the pipeline\.
-For example, to view details about the current state of a pipeline named *MyFirstPipeline*, you would type the following:
+For example, to view details about the current state of a pipeline named *MyFirstPipeline*, enter the following:

    ```
    aws codepipeline get-pipeline-state --name MyFirstPipeline
    ```

-   This command returns the current status of all stages of the pipeline and the status of the actions within those stages\.
+   This command returns the current status of all stages of the pipeline and the status of the actions in those stages\.

    The following example shows the returned data for a three\-stage pipeline named *MyFirstPipeline*, where the first two stages and actions show success, the third shows failure, and the transition between the second and third stages is disabled: